Subscription orders can be cancelled at anytime. Standard delivery will be charged on each subscription order. Find out more about subscriptions.

 My steriliser isn’t working – what can I do?

-Yes its pretty common to have droplets of water remaining, the majority of the 80ml water should have evaporated during the sterilisation cycle.
+Yes, it’s common to have droplets of water remaining, the majority of the 80ml water should have evaporated during the sterilisation cycle.
 Just empty it out once you’re finished and dry thoroughly to use again.

-This will be due to limescale we recommend using a descaler that is suitable for use with stainless steel i.e. kettle, iron and coffee machine de-scalers.
+This will be due to limescale.
+We recommend using a descaler that is suitable for use with stainless steel i.e. kettle, iron, and coffee machine de-scalers.
 Use as per the manufacturer's guidelines.

 If you notice a dark brown appearance as shown in the image below, this is likely to be burnt on milk which means you may need to descale the machine over a longer period of time e.g. overnight or up to 24 hours.

 The chances are the marks are milk residue.
 Sterilising removes bacteria, but bottles still need to be washed beforehand to remove any bits of milk clinging on inside.
 Warm soapy water will do the trick - thoroughly wash, then rinse and pop them in your steriliser.

 The teat tongs are included with the steriliser so that you can safely remove freshly sterilised items without touching them with your fingers and potentially contaminating them.
 You can remove the teats with the teat tongs and then use the screw ring to re-assemble with the bottle.

 Teat tongs should also be used to squeeze any residual water from the baglet of a soother.
 This is important to do after each wash/ sterilising cycle, to avoid the risk of burning your little one’s mouth.

 Thankfully, you can cross this off your to-do list.
 Any water left inside the bottles after sterilisation is sterile and won’t collect germs, so there’s no need to dry.
 In fact, wiping the inside of a bottle after sterilisation could add even more germs, so it’s best not to!